s4daniel7/s4daniel7/README.md

 </div>

 <div align="center">
-<sub>AI-assisted workflow — Claude, Claude Code &amp; Antigravity as part of how I build and ship</sub>
+<sub>I use Claude, Claude Code and Antigravity as part of how I build and ship</sub>
 </div>

 <br/>